ziyilin/graal/docs/reference-manual/languages/jvm/options.md

     For all values except for `ExitVM`, the VM continues executing.
 * `-Dgraal.CompilationBailoutAsFailure=false`: The compiler may not complete compilation of a method due to some property or code shape in the method (e.g. exotic uses of the jsr and ret bytecodes).
 In this case the compilation _bails out_.
-If you want to be informed of such bailouts, this option makes Graal treat bailouts as failures and thus be subject to the action specified by the `-Dgraal.CompilationFailureAction` option.
+If you want to be informed of such bailouts, this option makes GraalVM treat bailouts as failures and thus be subject to the action specified by the `-Dgraal.CompilationFailureAction` option.
 * `-Dgraal.PrintCompilation=false`: Prints an informational line to the console for each completed compilation.